Eric Lajeunesse

-Eric James Lajeunesse (born March 10, 2003) is a Canadian soccer player.
+Eric James Lajeunesse (born March 10, 2003) is a Canadian soccer player who plays for Pacific FC in the Canadian Premier League.

 Early life

 From 2011 to 2021, he played with the Ottawa St. Anthony Futuro Academy.
 In 2019, he had a five-week trial with English club Plymouth Argyle's U18 team.
 In September 2021, he joined the Vancouver Whitecaps academy.

 University career

 In 2022, Lajeunesse began attending the University of British Columbia, where he played for the men's soccer team.
 While at UBC, he pursued a biology degree.
 On September 25, 2022, he scored his first goal in a 4-0 victory over the Saskatchewan Huskies.
 In his rookie season, he was named the Canada West Rookie of the Year and the U Sports Rookie of the Year.
 In 2023, he was named to both the Canada West and U Sports First Team All-Stars.
 In 2024, he was named to the U Sports All-Tournament Team.
 In 2025, he was named the Canada West Defensive Player of the Year, and named a Canada West First Team All Star and U Sports First Team All-Canadian.